AppColony/slate/source/includes/api/v2/locations/_show.md

 ## Get a Location by ID

-This endpoint retrieves the data for a single location.
+This endpoint retrieves the data for a single Location.

 ### HTTP Request